hean01/hean01.github.io/content/post/bravo-apple-juice-cider.md

 9. Fill and engage the airlock into the carboy and place it on a dark place with a temperature around 20° Celsius.

+### Bottling day

+When the fermentation has stopped, eg. measuring an gravity of ~1.000 its time for bottling.
+I used 10g table sugar per liter for priming, which will give you an FG of ~1.010.

+1. Measure 50g of sugar pour over 1dl hot water to dissolve the sugar

+2. Add an additional 1dl cold water to drop down temperature

+3. Measure a the sugar water to temperature of 25° Celsius befor pitching into the carboy

+4. Stir gently and start filling up your bottles

 ## Brew logs